mohammadaliawan/Launch_School_RB120_OOP/Lesson_1/ruby_oop_book_notes.md

 ### What are private methods?
   Methods that are doing some work in the class but dont need to be available to the rest of the program. `private` methods are only accessible from other methods in the class.
+  Private methods are not accessible outside of the class definition at all, and are only accessible from inside the class when called without self.

+### What are protected methods?
+  Protected methods are similar to private methods in that they cannot be invoked outside the class.
+  The main difference is that protected methods allow access between class instances while protected methods donot